 No matter what your concerns are, personal counseling with an LIM College counselor is a good place to start.
 Our professionally-trained counselors help you resolve confusing and distressing personal issues by talking with someone who is not involved in your everyday life.
 You receive a different perspective to learn new skills and outlooks on situations.

-The Office of Counseling & Accessibility Services offers short-term individual, group, couples and family counseling for a wide range of personal issues.
+The Office of Counseling & Accessibility Services offers short-term counseling for a wide range of personal issues.
 You may visit us at any time, but most people seek counseling when their current problem solving skills aren’t working well and result in feeling sad, depressed, confused or angry.

 Some common problems we can assist you with are:

 - Anxiety, stress and/or panic